What is Gastritis?

 One of the reasons many people end up staying on these drugs long term is that when they stop they get unpleasant side effects, often similar to the symptoms they had when they first started taking them.
 This is referred to as rebound.

-One way to help stop this happening is to wean off the tablets very slowly.
+One way to help stop this from happening is to wean off the tablets very slowly.
 I was at one time taking Lansaprazole 30mg, I had been feeling better and was following a plain diet that was really helping.
 I told my GP I wanted to come off of the tablets and she gave me some 15mg dose capsules.

 I started by taking my 30mg dose one day, followed by 15mg the day after, then 30mg again the next day.